rmuuu/cs1202group_project/README.md

 Furthermore, when switching to renewable energy, it is a must to track the energy generated and consumption to ensure its performance, and this is OmniEnergy's task.

 ## :mag_right: Objectives
-For a clean energy future, OmniEnergy advocates the use of renewables and other clean energy source.
+For a clean energy future, OmniEnergy advocates the use of renewables and other clean energy source. :fallen_leaf: :sun_with_face:

-Its objectives are:
+The objectives include the following:
 + To determine the user's energy consumption :electric_plug:
 + To calculate the amount of energy used after solar installation. :zap:
 + To recommend a more effective strategy to cut back on energy use. :house_with_garden: